-- Lesson Introduction: At the start of the lesson, by introducing the concept it opens the opportunity to focus the learning and explore its application within our PE context.
-This will be presented to children through a story-based delivery by which a character will link the concept to the immersive story. - Energise, Explore and Link: Once students have understood what is meant by the concept, get them active as quickly as possible and encourage them to explore and make connections with the physical activity we are engaging in.
+- Lesson Introduction: At the start of the lesson, by introducing the concept it opens the opportunity to focus the learning and explore its application within our PE context. - Energise, Explore and Link: Once students have understood what is meant by the concept, get them active as quickly as possible and encourage them to explore and make connections with the physical activity we are engaging in.
 This will enable a deeper level of thinking and learning.
 Using engaging exploration activities and questioning is a good way to connect a concept to the lesson.
-An activity is provided for you that will enable children to explore and link the activity to the concept, whilst simultaneously developing fundamental movement skills.
-At the end of the activity, ask the students the link questions

-(provided for you) for them to understand and link the learning to the activity.
+An activity is provided for you that will enable children to explore and link the activity to the concept, whilst simultaneously developing activity specific skills.
+At the end of the activity, ask the students the link questions (provided for you) for them to understand and link the learning to the activity.

 - Activity: The most important part of any PE lesson is the opportunity to be physically active.
 Provided for you are engaging and challenging activities for students to demonstrate their understanding of the concept, develop their competence and confidence with the physical activity and have plenty of time to practice the skills and techniques required to engage with a variety of activities.
 Look for teachable moments (discussed shortly) to further embed the concept and activity specific knowledge. - Discovery: The final stage of the L.E.A.D Model is to discuss the discoveries we have made in the lesson and how this learning could be applied elsewhere.
-Once again, this will be embedded into a story and presented to children through a character's reflections.
 Here we encourage students to consider what they have learnt, how they have demonstrated this learning and where else this learning might help them in PE and beyond.